KwatME/Medicine.md/Pathogen/Bacterium/Staphylococcus aureus.md

 Its exofoliative toxin breaks epidermis to help spreading.
 Its hyaluronidase breaks down hyaluronic acid found in connective tissues.
-Its staphylokinase completely lyses red blood cells (making it being classified as a B hemolytic microbe).
+Its hemolysin can completely lyses red blood cells (making it being classified as a G or B hemolytic microbe).
 Its DNAse breaks down the neutrophil DNA traps.

 It has glucocorticoid receptors.